ctz/tee-checker/README.md

 tee-checker
 ===========

-This app aims to detect and report the existance of common Trusted Execution Environments (TEEs) on Android devices.
+This app aims to detect and report the existence of common Trusted Execution Environments (TEEs) on Android devices.